-So far, this report has focused mainly on the eligibility of faculty in contingent appointments to serve in governance roles.
-With a few limitations, we have concluded that they should be allowed to so serve.
-We now take up the other side of the question: whether faculty in contingent appointments should be expected or required to serve in such roles.
-The primary objections to such an expectation are that faculty in contingent appointments may not wish to serve, that they might put themselves at risk when freely expressing opinions in governance activities, and that the pay structures of part-time appointments, in particular, rarely include compensation for service.
+We now take up the other side of the question: whether faculty on contingent appointments should be expected or required to serve in such roles.
+The primary objections to such an expectation are (1) that faculty on contingent appointments may not wish to serve; (2) that, where academic freedom is inadequately protected, they might put themselves at risk when freely expressing opinions in governance activities and that the dependence of contingent faculty on chairs or administrators for their continued employment might undermine their ability to make independent judgments for the good of the department or university; and (3) that the pay structures of part-time appointments, in particular, rarely include compensation for service.

 The first of these considerations is relatively trivial.
-There is no reason to suppose that a disinclination to participate in governance activities is any more widespread among faculty in contingent appointments than it is among those in tenure-line appointments.
-And even if it were, if, as AAUP policy holds, certain aspects of institutional governance are properly the responsibility of the faculty, then faculty must fulfill that responsibility, and a putative dislike among one group of faculty for doing so should hold no weight.
+There is no reason to suppose that a disinclination to participate in governance activities is any more widespread among faculty holding contingent appointments than it is among those holding tenure-line appointments.
+AAUP policy holds that certain aspects of institutional governance are properly the responsibility of the faculty, so faculty must fulfill those responsibilities.

 The second consideration is very serious and has implications both for the faculty themselves and for the integrity of the governance system.
 Since contingent faculty by definition have little job security, they are at greater risk than others of retaliation if their speech or actions in the context of governance displease administrators or other faculty members.
-In addition, faculty in contingent, particularly part-time, appointments, often have no recourse if they believe they have been subject to retaliation.
+In addition, faculty on contingent appointments, particularly part-time faculty, often have no recourse if they believe they have been subject to retaliation.
 Because of these precarious working conditions, they may be susceptible to pressure, whether real or imagined, to vote or act in a certain way, thus compromising the integrity of the governance process.

-Despite the seriousness of these considerations, we conclude that the solution is not to bar some faculty from service, but to better protect the academic freedom of those serving in governance roles.
+Despite the seriousness of these considerations, the solution is not to bar some faculty from service but to better protect the academic freedom of those serving in governance roles.
 And, indeed, this is the path advocated by the AAUP with regard to other groups of faculty.
-Like contingent faculty, tenure-track (but untenured) faculty may be susceptible to retaliation and pressure, but we do not advocate excluding them from governance activities.
+Like contingent faculty, tenure-track (but untenured) faculty may be susceptible to retaliation and pressure, but the AAUP does not advocate excluding them from governance activities.
 In light of the 2006 US Supreme Court decision in Garcetti v.
-Ceballos and subsequent court decisions that threaten the exercise of academic freedom in governance activities at public universities (by ruling that the government can restrict speech related to "official duties"), our recommendation has been that institutions adopt specific policy language designed to ensure the continued protection of academic freedom and shared governance.
-This policy language should protect the academic freedom of all faculty serving in governance roles, whether they hold tenure-line or contingent appointments.
-In addition to adopting policies in this area if none exist, we further recommend that institutions examine existing policies to make sure that they explicitly extend protections for academic freedom to all faculty, regardless of status or appointment category.
+Ceballos and subsequent court decisions that threaten the exercise of academic freedom in governance activities at public universities (by ruling that the government can restrict speech related to "official duties"), the Association's recommendation has been that institutions adopt specific policy language designed to ensure the continued protection of academic freedom and shared governance.16 This policy language should protect the academic freedom of all faculty serving in governance roles, whether they hold tenure-line or contingent appointments.
+In addition to adopting policies in this area if none exist, the AAUP further recommends that institutions examine existing policies to make sure that they explicitly extend protections for academic freedom to all faculty, regardless of status or appointment category.